 If you've had, or currently have a medical condition or disability that may affect your driving you must tell the Driver and Vehicle Licensing Agency (DVLA).
 The DVLA has a guide to the 'Medical Standards of Fitness to Drive'.
 This includes a TIA.

 Following a TIA you will have to stop driving for a specified period, often at least a month.
 This will depend on the type of driving licence you have.
 The rules are different if you drive lorries or buses.
 So-called 'Group 2' drivers have much higher medical standards to reach.
-Return to driving depends on a satisfactory recovery to normal or minimal neurological (nerve) impairment.
+Return to driving depends on a satisfactory recovery to normal or minimal nerve (neurological) impairment.
 Every individual case is different.
-This is why is is important to get advice directly from the DVLA.
+This is why is is important to get advice directly from the DVLA (see below).

 You should also contact your motor insurance company for advice.